Head Start and Early Head Start

 For a list of Head Start & Early Head Start centers in Wayne County click here.

-Current Head Start/Early Head Start Report to the Community: 2014-2015 Head Start/Early Head Start Community Report
+Head Start/Early Head Start Report to the Community: Click here to view the Report to the Community

 Non-Discrimination Statement: In accordance with Federal law and U.S. Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.